iamiancliff/My-Portfolio/README.md

 ---

 ## A Note from Ian
 Thank you for visiting my portfolio.
-This site reflects my journey—learning in public, building with care, and staying curious.
+This site reflects my journey—learning in public, building and staying curious.
 If something here sparks an idea or you’d like to collaborate, I’d love to hear from you.